-I had a good chuckle recently.
-My Active for Life associate Stephanie Slate commented that too many parenting websites, books, and articles seem to say, “make your kid do this, even if he cries, because it is good for him.”
+I had a good chuckle with a work colleague recently.
+My Active for Life associate Stephanie Slate commented that many parenting websites, books, and articles seem to say, “make your kid do this, even if he cries, because it is good for him.”

 Yes, we know that kids learn things like language and movement skills best at certain stages of growth and maturation.
 Whether we are talking about crawling, language acquisition, or social development, we know they are particularly receptive to certain adaptations and “learnings” at different times.

-Consequently, it’s logical — whenever possible and practical — that we might want to take advantage of these stages of maturation and development by providing the right learning environments and stimuli at those junctures.
+Consequently, it’s logical — whenever possible and practical — that we might want to take advantage of these stages of maturation and development by providing the right learning environments and stimuli at the “right” times.
 After all, who wouldn’t want their child to learn a second language when language acquisition is easiest?
 Or develop exquisite soccer skills?
 Or become a violin prodigy?

-Because children are not robots.
-And especially during the toddler and preschool ages, it’s possible to seriously dent their emerging sense of autonomy and initiative if we “force them” to do particular physical activities “because it’s good for them”.
+Children are not robots.
+During the toddler and preschool ages especially, it’s possible to seriously dent their emerging sense of autonomy and initiative if we “force them” to do particular physical activities “because it’s good for them.”

-This applies to just about everything from your baby’s tummy time to forcing a child into your favourite sport or activity at age 7 just because you used to dream of playing in the Super Bowl or dancing at Juilliard.
+This applies to just about everything from baby’s tummy time to forcing a child into our favourite sport or activity at age seven just because we used to dream of playing in the Super Bowl or dancing at Juilliard.

 There are lots of good ways to encourage the personal development of our children.
 But their early learning and play should never become boot camp.
 It should be, and can be, joyful fun.

-As a coach, I often like to say we can “hardwire” kids through targeted activities and teaching practices.
-Because we know that we can strengthen neural pathways (by stimulating myelination) though repeated practice.
-But this doesn’t mean we have licence to treat children like inanimate machines.
-It’s simply a metaphor to point out the biological processes taking place behind the scenes.
+As a coach, I often like to say we can “hardwire” kids through targeted activities and teaching practices, because we know we can strengthen neural pathways (by stimulating myelination) though repeated practice.
+But it’s just a metaphor to point out the biological processes taking place behind the scenes.
 I wouldn’t suggest we treat children like machines.

 You catch a glimpse of it when your child’s coach or teacher asks them about their pets or their favourite ice cream, or takes time to discuss their camping trip or share a joke.
 This is 90% of real coaching and teaching—engaging with children and respecting them as people.

 After that, the rest of teaching and learning is pretty much like falling off a log.
-It’s easy to teach a child algebraic equations, how to dribble a soccer ball, or how to play trombone once you have established a meaningful and trusting relationship.
+It becomes easy to teach a child algebraic equations, how to dribble a soccer ball, or how to play trombone once you have established a meaningful and trusting relationship.

 In summation — to respond to my associate Stephanie’s original comment — no, don’t make your baby or your preschooler do an activity even if they cry.
 Start with the relationship instead.
 Make an authentic human connection by finding out what your child really wants.
-Then you’ll see that everything else becomes possible.
+Then you’ll see that everything becomes possible.
 This is the magic of real parenting, coaching, and teaching.